dkirby-ms/AzEMR/README.md

 The goal of this project is to explore deploying OpenEMR on Azure and further integrating it with Azure services for comprehensive cloud management and operations.

-## Agentic design
+## AI-driven design

-The team will lean heavily on agentic tools to support the software development life-cycle of this project.
+The team will lean heavily on AI tools including M365 Copilot and GitHub Copilot to support the software development life-cycle of this project.